evankale/VegasScripts/README.md

 SetAllTake1
 - Finds all VideoEvents in project with multiple takes then sets their ActiveTake to Takes[1]

+SetCursorLeftOfSelection
+- Sets the cursor to the left of the leftmost selected TrackEvent

+SetCursorRightOfSelection
+- Sets the cursor to the left of the rightmost selected TrackEvent

+SelectRegionEvents
+- Selects all track events within the selection region.

 SplitBlips
 - Creates splits where blips are made in the left channel audio during the span of the selected video track.

-SelectRegionEvents
-- Selects all track events within the selection region.

-GroupOverlappingEvents
-- Groups overlapping selected track events.
-- Requires 1 track to be selected that contains selected track events.